frankshearar/Home/Multiple-API-Keys.md

 * Enable users to create multiple API keys with a name and expiration range similar to current API keys.
 * Restrict privileges of API keys to one or more packages
 * Restrict key privileges to specific NuGet.org actions like Push, Un-list and Update
+* API Keys are only shown after generation.
+Any action that closes or navigates away from page will result in the API key being hidden forever.
 * Notify Users on new key creation
 * Maintain Legacy API keys, only new API keys have support for privileges, expiration and scope.
-* Manage API key - Ability to delete any API key including Legacy
+* Manage API key - Ability to delete any API key including Legacy keys

 ### User Workflow